orca3/MiniAutoML/README.md

 - **Java JDK 11+**:
   - Use `java --version` command to confirm your Java version.
   - Apache maven is not required to run the examples.
 We've bundled [Maven wrapper](https://github.com/takari/maven-wrapper) `mvnw` so that all the build commands we used in this repo depends only on `mvnw`.
+- **Python3 & miniconda**
+  - There are many ways to install python, if you don't have python yet, we recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your python environments
+  - in our python section we uses `conda` to setup python environments
 - **Docker**: docker community edition can be downloaded from https://docs.docker.com/get-docker/.
   - Use `docker version` command to verify both the client and the server are available/running.
 - **Kubernetes**: docker community edition provides a standalone node kubernetes installation.
 You can enable it by following [official doc](https://docs.docker.com/desktop/kubernetes).